Syria says Turkey's bid for NATO missiles "provocative"

 Their tactics have improved as they focus on controlling roads and sealing off military bases.

-Recent rebel gains in Deir al-Zor, including the Mayadeen artillery base on Thursday, have meant notable amounts of arms and a wider swathe of territory passing into insurgent hands.
+Recent rebel gains in Deir al-Zor, including the Mayadeen artillery base on Thursday, have meant notable amounts of arms and a wider swath of territory passing into insurgent hands.

 REBELS STILL LACK FIREPOWER